The companies within the Kalaidos Education Group support the education policy objectives of edu-suisse and adhere to the following basic values:

 Fair competition, diversity and efficiency

-Division of powers and subsidiarity
+Separation of powers and subsidiarity

-The division of powers is also important in the educational sector: instruction, implementation, quality assurance and supervision should be separated.
+The separation of powers is also important in the educational sector: instruction, implementation, quality assurance and supervision should be separated.
 The state should formulate the framework conditions and promote quality assurance.
 The state should only intervene where educational objectives cannot be achieved without government support.
 The subsidiarity principle should also be applied here.

-The Kalaidos Education Group
+Kalaidos Education Group

 Telefon +41 44 307 32 00